6 Poses For Your First Trimester

-Today we’re sharing six yoga poses you can begin today, which are ideal for women in their 1st trimester.
+Today we’re sharing six yoga poses you can begin today, which are ideal for people in their 1st trimester.

 1. Easy Pose

-Tip: Sitting on a bolster or block will keep your hips comfortable and relaxed so you can focus on Baby.
+Tip: Sitting on a bolster or block will create additional space in your hips providing you more comfort.

 3. Open Twist

-Gentle twisting not only promotes good spinal health, it also feels wonderful after a night of trying to sleep exclusively on your left side!
+Gentle twisting not only promotes good spinal health, it also feels wonderful after a night of trying to sleep in various positions!
 This twist opens both the chest and back while stretching the inner thigh.
 Begin in Tabletop position.
 Extend your right leg along the mat, foot inline with the supporting knee.
 Inhale to sweep your right arm up as you open your chest to the right side wall.
 Exhale to lower your right arm, threading it under the left supporting arm.
 Continue for 3-5 breaths, then repeat on the other side.

 Tip: Avoid “closed” twists throughout your pregnancy (where your leg and shoulders travel in opposite directions across your midline) .
 Instead, focus on “open” twists, which won’t over-stretch the muscles and ligaments connected to your growing uterus.